Nina Wadia: Television and film

 In July 2013, Wadia appeared in All Star Mr & Mrs. In September 2013, she appeared in ITV's Big Star's Little Star.
 Since December 2013, Wadia has starred in Still Open All Hours as Mrs Hussein.
 In January 2015, it was announced that Wadia would have a guest role in Holby City, as an established neurosurgeon Annabelle Cooper.
-The role will be for five episodes.
+The role was for five episodes.
 In April 2017, she appeared as Khadija in Finding Fatimah, a British romantic comedy.
-In 2019, as a last minute casting call, and in "More of a Cameo" as Wadia said, she played the minor part of "Zulla" in the live action remake of Aladdin directed by Guy Ritchie.
+In 2019, as a last-minute casting call, and in "more of a cameo", as Wadia said, she played the minor part of "Zulla" in the live action remake of Aladdin directed by Guy Ritchie.
 In 2020, she appeared in the role of Anna Masani in the ninth season of the popular BBC drama series Death in Paradise.
 Also in 2020, she had a small part in the fifteen minute drama Isolation Stories alongside Sheridan Smith which was filmed via webcam due to the COVID-19 pandemic in the United Kingdom.

 From September 2021, Wadia was a contestant for the nineteenth series of Strictly Come Dancing, paired with professional dancer Neil Jones.
 The couple were the first to be eliminated, in the second week.
 In February 2023, Wadia appeared in an episode of BBC Four's Spring Walks, exploring Swaledale in North Yorkshire.
 Then in April 2023, she appeared as Binita Prabhu in the BBC soap opera Doctors.